 - When ready to cook, place the chicken and tomatoes on the skewers in an alternating pattern.

 - Place the skewers on the hot grill.
 Cook, turning occasionally, for 10-15 minutes or until the chicken reaches an internal temperature of at least 165 degrees F.

 - Preheat the oven to 425 degrees F

-- Combine the ingredients in a small oven safe bowl or ramekin Reserving 1 tbsp of the Parmesan cheese and 1 tbsp of the mozzarella cheese for topping.
+- Combine the ingredients in a small oven safe bowl or ramekin Reserving 1 tablespoon of the Parmesan cheese and 1 tablespoon of the mozzarella cheese for topping.